Tax-loss harvesting, explained

 As with any investment strategy, there are key considerations to keep in mind:

-• Trading costs: Expenses associated with selling an investment and purchasing a new one could offset potential tax benefits.
+• Trading costs: expenses associated with selling an investment and purchasing a new one could offset potential tax benefits.

-• Wash sale rule: This IRS rule was created to discourage selling a security at a loss solely to take advantage of a tax deduction.
-This means you can’t sell a security at a loss to claim tax benefits, only to buy the same or a "substantially identical" security within 30 days before or after the sale.
+• Wash sale rule: this IRS rule was created to discourage selling a security at a loss solely to take advantage of a tax deduction.
+This means you can’t sell a security at a loss to claim tax benefits, only to buy the same or a “substantially identical” security within 30 days before or after the sale.
 Note that the wash sale rules apply even if the security is purchased in an IRA.

-• Retirement accounts don’t qualify: Tax-loss harvesting can be applied to stocks, bonds, shares in funds and other taxable investments.
+• Retirement accounts don’t qualify: tax-loss harvesting can be applied to stocks, bonds, shares in funds and other taxable investments.
 It doesn’t apply to sales in tax-deferred accounts, including Roth or traditional IRAs.

 An example of the potential benefits of tax-loss harvesting

-Tax-loss harvesting hypothetical returns
+Tax-loss harvesting hypothetical returns graphic

 Let's look at the potential impact different tax strategies could have on wealth: 100% gain and netting gains/losses for short-term capital gains.
 In the example, the ending wealth is $107,500 before taxes.
 Assume the stocks were held for 12 months or less.

-Tax harvesting – short term capital gains
+Tax-loss harvesting capital gains graphic

 * This illustration is hypothetical and is not meant to represent any specific investment or imply any guaranteed rate of return.